sarroutbi/killercoda-scenarios/tang-operator/key-rotation.md

 To perform key rotation, execute next command:
 `./key-rotate.sh -n nbde -c kubectl`{{execute}}

-Note that, after performing previous operator, hidden keys appear, and new active keys are generated:
+Note that, after performing previous command, hidden keys should appear, and new active keys should generated.
+To access to the status of the keys in the tangserver, execute next command:
 `kubectl -n nbde describe tangserver | grep 'Status:' -A10`{{execute}}

-Please, wait until keys have been rotated, with an output to previous command similar to:
+Please, wait until keys have been rotated, an output to previous command is similar to:
 ```bash
 controlplane $ kubectl -n nbde describe tangserver | grep 'Status:' -A10
 Status: